FreeKeg

 This stabilizes pressure around the bag, helping avoid foaming during filling.

-🍺 Step 3: Fill the Keg with Beverage
+🍺 Step 3: Fill the Keg with Beverage - Connect the filling coupler to your tank.

 - Attach the coupler to the FreeKeg and open the liquid valve fully.